5 practice habits musicians should develop right now

 5. Find a practice buddy

 Music is an inherently social activity.
-Try finding a friend who plays the same instrument as you, and set practice goals for each other.
+Try finding a friend who plays the same instrument as you, and set music practice goals for each other.

 Besides fostering a little bit of friendly competition, it also keeps both of you accountable and allows you to have somebody to practice with.